mssiegel/frempower/server/CONTEXT.md

 - Edits to the **Character List** affect only future **Pairings**.
 - Existing **Active Pairings** and **Completed Chats** keep the **Character Names** they already received.
 - A draft **Character List** can temporarily have fewer than two distinct non-empty **Character Names** while the teacher is editing in the **Client**.
-- The server accepts hosting or saved **Character List** changes only when there are at least two distinct non-empty **Character Names**.
+- The server accepts hosting or applied **Character List** changes only when there are at least two distinct non-empty **Character Names**.
 - **Character Name** duplicate validation trims whitespace and compares names case-insensitively.
-- Saved **Character Names** preserve the teacher's chosen casing for display.
+- Applied **Character Names** preserve the teacher's chosen casing for display.
 - A **Student** must provide a **Student Real Name** so the teacher can identify them.
 - Duplicate **Student Real Names** are allowed in the same **Classroom Activity**.
 - The same **Student Real Name** can join the same **Classroom Activity** from multiple browser tabs as separate live students.